Preston Guild Hall

-Preston Guild Hall is an entertainment venue in Preston, Lancashire, England.
+Preston Guild Hall is an entertainment venue in Preston, Lancashire, England, which opened in 1973.

 History

 The Guild Hall was commissioned to replace the town's Public Hall.
 The new building, which was designed by Robert Matthew, Johnson Marshall, was due to be ready for the Preston Guild of 1972, but after construction was delayed, it only officially opened in 1973.